Environmental Initiative Grant Program

 - Designing, constructing or repairing buildings located in public open spaces.

-- Farms or botanical gardens.
+- Farms, community gardens, or botanical gardens.

 - Projects wholly focused on preserving or improving the health of bodies of water.